hcuve/teaching/README.md

 # Teaching

-Working files for intriducing udnegrad students to R and R-studio using rstudio cloud
+Working files for introducing undergrad students to R and R-studio using rstudio cloud